-After using the USB cradle to establish a USB connection between the camera and your computer, you can use your computer to view images in file memory and copy images to your computer's hard disk or other storage media.
+After establishing a USB connection between the camera and your computer, you can use your computer to view images in file memory and copy images to your computer's hard disk or other storage media.
 In order to do this, you first need to install the USB driver located on the CD-ROM that comes bundled with the camera onto your computer.

-Note that the procedure you need to perform depends on whether you are using computer running under Windows (see below) or a Macintosh (see page 194).
+Note that the procedure you need to perform depends on whether you are using computer running under Windows (see below) or a Macintosh (see page 209).